 Ask yourself would it look different if you were a billionaire – here is Mr Branson routine – https://www.virgin.com/richard-branson/my-usual-daily-routine

 For two and a half years I worked with a billionaire everyday, he travelled the world and worked incredibly hard but everyday he arrived at 9am and left at 6pm in-between he went to the gym, drank his favourite bubble tea and read articles to stay up to speed with his industry but I’m pretty sure that was his perfect working day.

 Mapping it out puts things into perspective and helps you decide what is really important.

 You might even find you are spending a vast amount of your time on something that isn’t in your perfect day and doesn’t help you get there.
 With a new perspective, you may choose to immediately stop doing it.

 That extra time will give you space to focus on the things that would be in your perfect day and will help you achieve the perfect day.

-Life has events, we have all lost days to an event we could never have predicted.
+Life has unexpected events, we have all lost many hours to these events that we could never have predicted.
 I might spend 60 hours in one week on a single project trying to solve a problem that didn’t exist yesterday.

 I love working, because I enjoy the effect.
 I have a cause, helping other business owners create their own success.
 I have a clear strategy and it’s on my own terms.
 The effect I gain enables me to live my perfect day.

-I don’t want to be a slave to my business or a boss (if I had one) but it fits into my perfect day because the end goal, and more importantly how it makes me feels along the way, fits.
+I don’t want to be a slave to my business or a boss but it fits into my perfect day because the end goal, and more importantly how it makes me feels along the way, fits.

 If it fits into your perfect day, or helps you on the journey towards it, then you are on the road to the ultimate prize in life.